erizov/Professor/semester_15/lecture_108_graph_databases_advanced/graph_pattern_matching/README.md

 ## Often Used Together With

-Graph Pattern Matching is commonly used in combination with:
+Graph Pattern Matching is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques